paulmillr/code-style-guides/README.md

 * Follow
 [polarmobile/coffeescript-style-guide](https://github.com/polarmobile/coffeescript-style-guide).
 * Follow [TomDoc](http://tomdoc.org/) as a documentation specification.
-* Limit lines to 80 chars.
 * Write code in a functional style.
 Less side effects == less errors.
 Examples:
     * Use array methods (`Array::forEach`, `Array::filter` etc.) instead of
     `for..in` loops. `for` loops don't create scope so it's easier to introduce bugs. `Object.keys()` are preferred to `for..of`.
     * Avoid `break`-s and `continue`-s.
-    * Try to not redefine vars where it's possible.
+    * Try to not redefine once defined vars where it's possible.
-    * Same applies to JavaScript.

 ### LiveScript
 * Follow [official style guide](https://github.com/gkz/LiveScript-style-guide).